akosiyawin/laravel-vue-todo-app/README.md

 ## About This Project

-This project is develop using Laravel & Vue.
+This project is created using Laravel & Vue.
 This is just a practice project that I decided to add on my repositories, so I can take a look back and review my codes whenever I want/need to.